camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 }
 ```

 - `changeId`: Id of the changes initiated to scale the cluster.
-This can be used to monitor the progress of scaling operation.
-The id is typically increasing so that new requests get a higher id than the previous one.
+This can be used to monitor the progress of the scaling operation.
+The id typically increases so new requests get a higher id than the previous one.
 - `currentTopology`: A list of current brokers and the partition distribution.
 - `plannedChanges`: A sequence of operations that has to be executed to achieve scaling.
 - `expectedToplogy`: The expected list of brokers and the partition distribution once the scaling is completed.

 The scaling is executed asynchronously.
-Use the Query API to monitor the progress.
+Use the Query API below to monitor the progress.

 ## Query API